microsoft/playwright/docs/src/api/class-page.md

 - `url` <[string]>

 URL to navigate page to.
 The url should include scheme, e.g. `https://`.
-When a [`option: baseURL`] via the context options was provided and the passed URL is a path, it gets merged via the [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor.
+When a [`option: Browser.newContext.baseURL`] via the context options was provided and the passed URL is a path, it gets merged via the [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor.

 ### option: Page.goto.waitUntil = %%-navigation-wait-until-%%